-Study population

-Blood samples were obtained from 18 patients with newly diagnosed HNC cancers and 12 healthy controls.
-The demographic details of patients and controls are provided in Supplemental Table 1.
+Study population.
+Blood samples were obtained from 18 patients with newly diagnosed HNC and 12 healthy controls.
+The demographic details of patients and controls are provided in Supplementary Table 1.
 Strict exclusion criteria were applied to reduce the impact of other inflammatory conditions on the serum levels of angiogenesis factors.
 Patients with co-existing inflammatory disorders such as autoimmune diseases, diabetes, renal failure and cardiac disease were excluded from the study.
 The study was approved by the local research ethics committee and informed consent was obtained from all study subjects.

-Serum isolation and storage

-Blood was allowed to coagulate for at least 30 minutes at room temperature, and then centrifuged at 1500g for 10 minutes and the serum was stored at a temperature below -20°C until analysis.
-In one HNC patient plasma was used instead of serum.
+Serum isolation and storage.
+Blood was allowed to coagulate for at least 30 min at room temperature and then centrifuged at 1500 g for 10 min and the serum was stored at a temperature below -20 °C until analysis.
+In one HNC patient, plasma was used instead of serum.

-Multiplex analysis of cytokines

-The multiplex Luminex Performance angiogenesis panel was purchased from R&D Systems.
+Multiplex analysis of cytokines.
+The multiplex Luminex Performance angiogenesis panel was purchased from R&D Systems (Abingdon, UK).
 The quantification of cytokines was performed according to the manufacturer's instructions using a Luminex analyser.
-The following cytokines were analysed: VEGF, VEGF-D, Angiopoietin-1, Angiogenin, Thrombospondin-2, Endostatin, Placental Growth Factor (PIGF), Platelet Derived Growth Factor-aa (PDGF-aa), Platelet Derived Growth Factor- bb (PDGF-bb), Fibroblast Growth Factor -acidic (FGF-a) and Fibroblast Growth Factor-basic (FGF-b).
-Angiopoietin-1 and VEGF could not be quantified in plasma and therefore one HNC patient was excluded from those analyses.
+The following cytokines were analysed: VEGF, VEGF-D, angiopoietin-1, angiogenin, thrombospondin-2, endostatin, placental growth factor (PIGF), platelet-derived growth factor-aa (PDGF-aa), platelet-derived growth factor-bb (PDGF-bb), fibroblast growth factor-acidic (FGF-a) and fibroblast growth factor-basic (FGF-b).
+Angiopoietin-1 and VEGF could not be quantified in the plasma and therefore one HNC patient was excluded from those analyses.